-Table of Contents 2 1 Executive summary 4 2 Introduction 5 3 Birds-eye view of IoT - quantitative inquiry 6 3.1 Collection of online data from online platforms and data design 4 A practical framework for ethics 14 4.1 Virtue ethics: The role of the individual 16 4.2 Capabilities approaches: Acknowledging structural constraints and opportunities 4.3 Care ethics: A networked, relational point of view 4.4 Relation to legal approaches 4.5 A framework for design 5 IoT in developer & design practice 24 5.1 Reports from London 5.1.1 Research Sites and Research Foci 5.1.2 Future Research Plans and Directions 5.2 Reports from Amsterdam 31 5.2.1 Desk work and the emergence of Amsterdam as a fieldsite 5.2.2 A European moment of IoT Ethics 5.2.3 Insights: Critical Engagements with IoT in Amsterdam and the Netherlands 5.3 Smaller inquiries (CPH and Malmo) 5.3.1 What's so special about IoT anyway?
+1 Executive summary 4 2 Introduction 5 3 Birds-eye view of IoT - quantitative inquiry 6 3.1 Collection of online data from online platforms and data design 4 A practical framework for ethics 14 4.1 Virtue ethics: The role of the individual 16 4.2 Capabilities approaches: Acknowledging structural constraints and opportuni ties18 4.3 Care ethics: A networked, relational point of view 20 4.4 Relation to legal approaches 23 4.5 A framework for design 23 5 IoT in developer & design practice 24 5.1 Reports from London 2 5 5.2 Reports from Amsterdam 5.2.1 Desk work and the emergence of Amsterdam as a fieldsite 5.2.2 A European moment of IoT Ethics 5.2.3 Insights: Critical Engagements with IoT in Amsterdam and the Netherlands 30 31 5.3 Smaller inquiries (CPH and Malmo) 5.3.1 What's so special about IoT anyway?
 5.3.2 Assumptions of data - who owns the data?
 5.3.3 The problem of standards and regulations 5.3.3 What about security?
-42 5.4 Insights from co-design sessions 42 5.5 Speaking across sites - research synthesis effort 43 6 Towards a Privacy, Ethical and Social Impact Assessment (PESIA) 44 6.1 The PESIA model in the context of the data protection regulatory frame 6.2 The nature and purposes of the PESIA model 6.3 The architecture of values supporting the PESIA model 46 6.4 The PESIA model 47 7 Addressing ethics in practice 49
+36 37 39 5.4 Insights from co-design sessions 5.5 Speaking across sites - research synthesis effort 6 Towards a Privacy, Ethical and Social Impact Assessment (PESIA) 6.1 The PESIA model in the context of the data protection regulatory framework 42 6.2 The nature and purposes of the PESIA model 43 6.3 The architecture of values supporting the PESIA model 6.4 The PESIA model 7 Addressing ethics in practice 47 7.1 Desk Work 7.1.1 Identifying Gaps 47

-7.1 Desk Work 49 7.1.2 Finding Inspiration 49 7.1.2 Finding Inspiration 50 7.1.3 Outcomes for Design Scope and Brief 7.1.4 Early ideas 50 7.1.4 Early ideas 51 7.1.5 Open prototyping based on the VIRT-EU practical framework for ethics 53 8 Engaging with developers and disseminating in-progress results 53 8.1 Dissemination 53 8.1.1 Development and maintenance of the VIRT-EU online presence 54 8.1.2 Social media presence and public communication through blogging 54 9 Academic publications and dissemination 55 10 Project management 59 10.1 Overall management practices and risk contingency planning 10.1.1 Communication and project meetings 10.1.2 Open access and open research data management 10.1.3 Deliverables and Milestones completed by M18 61
+7.1.3 Outcomes for Design Scope and Brief 48 7.1.4 Early ideas 7.1.5 Open prototyping based on the VIRT-EU practical framework for ethics 50 8 Engaging with developers and disseminating in-progress results 51 8.1 Dissemination 51 8.1.1 Development and maintenance of the VIRT-EU online presence 51 8.1.2 Social media presence and public communication through blogging 52 9 Academic publications and dissemination 52 10 Project management 56 10.1 Overall management practices and risk contingency planning 56 10.1.1 Communication and project meetings 10.1.2 Open access and open research data management 10.1.3 Deliverables and Milestones completed by M18 List of Tables Table 1.
+List of attributes collected for each actor in the consolidated dataset Table 2.
+Overview of project and plenary meetings Table 3.
+Deliverables and milestones for WP1 58 Table 4.
+Deliverables and milestones for WP2 60 Table 5.
+Deliverables and milestones for WP3 61 Table 6.
+Deliverables and milestones WP4 61 Table 7.
+Deliverables and milestones for WP7 62 List of Figures Figure 1.

-List of Tables

-Table 1.
-List of attributes collected for each actor in the consolidated dataset 9 Table 2.
-Overview of project and plenary meetings 61 Table 3.
-Deliverables and milestones for WP1 62

-List of Figures

-Figure 1.
 The temporal distribution of about 8.5 million tweets 8 Figure 2.
 The geographical distribution of the geo-localised tweets 8 Figure 3.
 Geographic distribution of the FF network of the consolidated dataset 10 Figure 4.
 Geographical distribution of ethnographically identified significant actors 11 Figure 5.
 Main clusters and consolidated network 12 Figure 6.
 Modularity structure of the extended #IoT networks 13